How to Use the Command 'htpasswd' (with Examples)

 Explanation:

-• username: The username you want to include in the string.
+• username: The username in plain text.

-• password: The password you want to include in the string.
+• password: The password to be encrypted.

 Example Output: